Hoʻoponopono: State of Zero

-In 1982, psychologist Dr. Ihaleakala Hew Len, Ph.D took his first class with Morrnah Simeona.
+In 1982, psychologist Dr. Ihaleakala Hew Len took his first class with Morrnah Simeona.
 He trained as an instructor under Simeona, and later taught with her traveling in the Americas, Europe, the Middle East, and Asia.
 After Simeona's death in 1992, Len returned to Hawaii to continue work in Ho'oponopono'.
 In 2007, Len co-authored a book with Joe Vitale called Zero Limits, referring to Simeona's Hoʻoponopono teachings.
 Len made no claim to be a kahuna.
-In contrast to Simeona's teachings, the book brings the new idea that the main objective of Hoʻoponopono is getting to the "zero state — it's where we have zero limits.
+In contrast to Simeona's teachings, the book introduces the new idea that the main objective of Hoʻoponopono is getting to the "zero state—it's where we have zero limits.
 No memories.
 No identity."
-To reach this state, which Len called 'Self-I-Dentity thru Ho'oponopono', or SITH®, includes using the mantra, "I love you.
+To reach this state, which Len called 'Self-I-Dentity thru Ho'oponopono', or SITH, includes using the mantra, "I love you.
 I'm sorry.
 Please forgive me.
 Thank you."
 It is based on Len's idea of 100% responsibility, taking responsibility for everyone's actions, not only for one's own.
 If one would take complete responsibility for one's life, then everything one sees, hears, tastes, touches, or in any way experiences would be one's responsibility because it is in one's life.
 The problem would not be with one's external reality, it would be with oneself.
 Total Responsibility, according to Hew Len, advocates that everything exists as a projection from inside the human being.